njlie/httpsig_script/README.md

 ## Usage

-Run `yarn` to install dependencies, then import this module into an interactive node instance.
+Run `yarn` to install dependencies, then import the `signatureModule.js` module into an interactive node instance.
 It exports the following functions: `generateTestKeys` and `generateSigHeaders`

 * `generateTestKeys()`: Takes no parameters.
 Use this to generate the private key that will be used to create the signature and the public key that will be passed to a server to verify it.
   * Returns two JWKs like so: `{ privateKey, publicKey }`